SMIK Wing Foiling

 Dimension Polyant d'Allemagne avec des vannes en PU soudées par ultrasons

-With canopy tension / draft placement / angles of the tips / handle stiffness all combining to produce a powerful wing with a huge wind range due to efficiency in pumping up onto the foil and control when overpowered.
-What’s astounding is all the “Big Brands” came out with versions 2-3-4 and have still not been able to match the original SMIK wings performance.
-Especially in terms of surfing/ downwind/ jibing, maneuverability and general control.
+With canopy tension, draft placement, tip angles and handle stiffness all combining to produce a powerful wing with a huge wind range due to efficiency in pumping up onto the foil and control when overpowered.
+What’s astounding is all the “big brands” came out with versions 2-3-4 and have still not been able to match the original SMIK wings performance, especially in terms of surfing and downwind maneuverability and general control.

 WING DESIGN PARAMETERS